-Single, Catholic men between the ages of 18 and 35 years old who aspire to explore their vocation to religious brotherhood or priesthood have the opportunity to live with members of the Holy Cross family in one of two locations – the St. Joseph Residence Program at Holy Cross College in Notre Dame, Indiana, or Moreau House at St. Edward’s University in Austin, Texas.
+Single, Catholic men between the ages of 18 and 35 years old who aspire to explore their vocation to religious brotherhood or priesthood have the opportunity to live with members of the Holy Cross family in the St. Joseph Residence Program at Holy Cross College in Notre Dame, Indiana.

-Life in the St. Joseph Residence Program and at Moreau House is as down to earth and busy as any residence hall.
+Life in the St. Joseph Residence Program is as down to earth and busy as any residence hall.
 In our religious houses, aspirants share meals, prayer, household chores, and a weekly ministry.
 In addition, aspirants join the larger Holy Cross community for social times and special celebrations.
 In all of these activities, aspirants get an in-depth look at religious life – and themselves!

 Want more information about the Holy Cross Aspirancy Program?
 Watch the following video as four young men share their experiences of living in the St. Joseph Residence Program at Holy Cross College in Notre Dame, Indiana.